youyanggu/covid19_projections/about.md

 * *Data frequency*: Because our model uses only the daily death totals from each region to make projections, it will be more effective for regions where there are more available deaths data (such as New York) than regions where there are only a few reported deaths (such as Wyoming).

 * *Summer seasonality*: In the spring, we did not explicitly factor in seasonality changes.
-A [May 8 study](https://www.cmaj.ca/content/cmaj/early/2020/05/08/cmaj.200920.full.pdf) of 144 geopolitical areas finds no significant correlation between temperature and transmission.
+A [May 8, 2020 study](https://www.cmaj.ca/content/cmaj/early/2020/05/08/cmaj.200920.full.pdf) of 144 geopolitical areas finds no significant correlation between temperature and transmission.
 However, if seasonality effects are reflected in the data, we will implicitly factor it in.
 It is possible that the effects of warmer temperatures may be partially offset by lockdown fatigue.

 * *Lockdown fatigue / holidays*: As shown in various mobility data and [our analysis](https://twitter.com/youyanggu/status/1255034262006333440) of the NYC subway data, an increasing number of people have been moving around in the weeks following a lockdown.
 This may contribute to an increase in infections in the weeks following the lockdown/mitigation.
 Similarly, holidays may be a source of "superspreader" events, which we currently do not explicitly incorporate.

-* *Testing data*: In May, there were various reports regarding the accuracy and integrity of data that some US states have been reporting (e.g. see [The Atlantic](https://www.theatlantic.com/health/archive/2020/05/cdc-and-states-are-misreporting-covid-19-test-data-pennsylvania-georgia-texas/611935/) and [Associated Press](https://apnews.com/6dbd9ad370add2ba299c7da46c25004f)).
+* *Testing data*: In May 2020, there were various reports regarding the accuracy and integrity of data that some US states have been reporting (e.g. see [The Atlantic](https://www.theatlantic.com/health/archive/2020/05/cdc-and-states-are-misreporting-covid-19-test-data-pennsylvania-georgia-texas/611935/) and [Associated Press](https://apnews.com/6dbd9ad370add2ba299c7da46c25004f)).
 We express similar concerns, and hope that states will do their best to report accurate data.

 * *Reporting differences*: Different countries follow different guidelines on how they are reporting COVID-19 deaths.
 For example, Belgium is one of the most comprehensive countries when it comes to death reporting: they report all probable deaths as well as nursing home deaths.
-In contrast, United Kingdom only began including care home deaths starting on April 29, having only reported hospital deaths previously.
+In contrast, United Kingdom only began including care home deaths starting on April 29, 2020, having only reported hospital deaths previously.
 Because we are projecting future reported deaths, our model assumes that the reporting guidelines remains constant for each country.

 * *Reporting delay*: There is a delay between when a death occurs and when it is reported to the local/state health department.
 This delay can range anywhere from 1 day to over 30 days, although the vast majority of deaths are reported within 10 days.
-Prior to July 22, we do not explicitly incorporate this reporting delay.
-But starting July 22, we began to include this delay in our modeling.
+Prior to July 22, 2020, we do not explicitly incorporate this reporting delay.
+But starting July 22, 2020, we began to include this delay in our modeling.
 We assume that ~50% of deaths are reported within 5 days and ~80% of deaths are reported within 10 days.

 * *End date*: We are only making projections for a few weeks to a few months ahead, but this does not mean that the epidemic will stop afterwards.
 Deaths will continue to rise even after we stop making projections.